luizpvas/explicit/README.md

 Include `Schemax::TestHelper` in your `test/test_helper.rb` or
 `spec/rails_helper.rb`.
-This module provides the method `fetch(request, params)` that let's you verify the endpoint works and that it responds with a valid response according to the spec.
+This module provides the method `fetch(request, params)` that let's you verify the endpoint works as expected and that it responds with a valid response according to the spec.

 Add the following line to your `test/test_helper.rb`.